trenton-jhu/SoftwareTestingProject/README.md

 - Run `gradlew pitest`

 Test Results:
-- 100% mutation coverage for all piece classes except for `Pawn.java`, which cannot be achieved due to same fault mentioned earlier.
+- 100% mutation coverage for all piece classes except for `Pawn.java` (98%), which cannot be achieved due to same fault mentioned earlier.
 See PITest report for details

 ## Mock Testing
 We use mock testing for `Player.java` and `Time.java`.
 This is because `Player.java` is mainly used for writing player data (player name, number of games won, number of games played) to a data file.
-Thus, in order to test this program without modifying actual player data that might be stored, we use mock testing. `Time.java` deals with counting down a timer for switching turns in the chess game.
-We used mock testing for this as well because the program relies on certain GUI components, which we can mock.
+Thus, in order to test this program without modifying actual player data that might be stored, we use mock testing.
+Mock testing also makes sense because reading and writing data functionalities are better suited for behavior-based testing. `Time.java` deals with counting down a timer for switching turns in the chess game.
+We used mock testing for this as well because the program relies on certain GUI components.
+Since we do really need to initialize the GUI for just testing the timer functionalities, we can use mock for the GUI components.

+How to run:
+- Run all tests in `PlayerTest.java` and `TimeTest.java`.
+- Tests in `PlayerTest.java` uses JUnit4 with PowerMockito and needs to be run with Intellij test runner instead of Gradle test runner.
+To ensure Intellij test runner is used, open Settings>Build, Execution, Deployment>Build Tools>Gradle, and make sure `Intellij IDEA` is selected for `Run tests using`

 Test Results:
 - Covered all interactions between `Player.java` and its collaborators, including File, and different Input and Output streams.